AP sources: Tiger to meet with top players against LIV Golf - WHIZ News

 WILMINGTON, Del.
-(AP) — The PGA Tour is in Delaware for the first time and the buzz still surrounded Tiger Woods, even if he didn’t have clubs and might not be seen.
+(AP) — The PGA Tour is in Delaware for the first time and the buzz still surrounded Tiger Woods, even if he didn’t have clubs and wasn’t even at the golf course.

-Woods was scheduled to come to Wilmington Country Club on Tuesday for a private meeting of top players to discuss the threat of Saudi-funded LIV Golf, according to two people aware of the plans at the BMW Championship.
+Woods flew to Wilmington on Tuesday afternoon for a private meeting of top players to discuss the threat of Saudi-funded LIV Golf, according to two people aware of the plans at the BMW Championship.

 They spoke to The Associated Press on condition of anonymity because of the privacy of the meeting.
 One person invited to the meeting said it was to get on the same page against LIV Golf, along with taking more ownership in the direction of the PGA Tour.

-The meeting led to a previously scheduled Players Advisory Council meeting being moved up Tuesday afternoon to leave time for the private meeting.
+That meeting led to a previously scheduled Player Advisory Council meeting being moved back an hour or so to later Tuesday afternoon.
+Woods flew up from his home in Florida with Rickie Fowler, who didn’t qualifying for the second FedEx Cup playoff event.

+The meeting was held away from Wilmington Country Club at a hotel, according to another person aware of the details.
+PGA Tour Commissioner Jay Monahan was not invited.

 “There is a player meeting, but that’s all I can tell you about that,” Jon Rahm said.

-It was not clear if PGA Tour Commissioner Jay Monahan would be involved.
-He met with the players informally last week following a hearing in which a federal judge denied a request by three LIV Golf players seeking to play in the PGA Tour postseason.
+Monahan met with the players informally last week following a hearing in which a federal judge denied a request by three LIV Golf players seeking to play in the PGA Tour postseason.

 “I’m not sure what, if anything, will change, what will be the result of it,” Patrick Cantlay said.
 “I think it’s good that a lot of the players are getting together to discuss the situation out here, especially given the current circumstances.”